Distance Learning Courses

 Raw materials: Our office paper is made from recycled post-consumer waste paper.
 Our course pages also come from recycled post-consumer waste paper.

 Recycling: We aim to recycle as much paper used in the office as possible.
 We use a fortnightly kerbside recycling service provided by the local council.

 Reducing our impacts: For all established courses we have an online editions.
-These reduce the amount of paper used, and will encourage students to upload their assignments on the internet.
-The development of email has also given students faster feedback from their tutor, and has the merit of cutting impacts caused by paper production and transportation.
+These reduce the amount of paper used.
+Email gives students faster feedback from their tutor, and has the merit of cutting impacts caused by paper production and transportation.

-We have created and fund two charities, both of which use our expertise in self-employment.
+We have created and fund three charities, each of which use our expertise in distance learning and self-employment.
 They are:

 Tamyaz.com, a charity that helps people in Palestine earn a living through online freelancing, and ultimately to create their own online business.

 The Escape Route, a charity that provides ready-made businesses for UK ex-prisoners.
 Employers are reluctant to hire ex prisoners, and lack of employment is one of the main factors in recidivism.
 Self employment makes it easier for them to earn a living.

 Wikko is a not-for-profit organisation that records corporate bad behaviour in Wikipedia.
 Typically this relates to tax evasion, mistreatment of employees, environmental damage, and harmful products and services.

 an advisor on